Hot (Israel): Criticism

 Hot has been criticized for refusing to provide service to certain areas of Israel, despite being bound by contract to do so.
 Regions especially lacking are those that are predominantly Haredi and Arab-Israeli, as well as the Arava.
 Hot responded that it already provided service for 95–98% of the country, and sought an official exemption from providing them to certain areas, where the decision lies with the Communications Ministry.

 Customer service

 Hot has been accused of using extortionist tactics in its customer service, including refusal to log customer requests to cancel service, and sending repeated bills after termination of service.
 Hot has been accused of racketeering and faces multiple class action suits.

 Hot also used to be well known for the longest waiting times for customer service in Israel, they have been forced to reduce await times from hours to 3 minutes, and have the option for a callback.

 Involvement in Israeli settlements

 On 12 February 2020, the United Nations published a database of companies doing business related in the West Bank, including East Jerusalem, as well as in the occupied Golan Heights.
 Hot Telecom was listed on the database on account of its activities in Israeli settlements in these occupied territories, which the UN considers illegal under international law.

+In Israeli areas of the West Bank, known in Israel as Judea and Samaria, the cable company was Cabletech (כבלתק), based out of Ariel.
+The company used Golden Channels' infrastructure.
+In October 2003, it was testing cable telephony.

+"Faster than Ronaldo" controversy

+In February 2016, Hot released a commercial with Altice's then-brand ambassador, Portuguese footballer Cristiano Ronaldo, featuring three Israeli comedians touting Hot's 200MB speed.
+On Twitter and Facebook, this was seen with a negative lens from pro-Palestine supporters and Arab netizens, as well as allusions to the 2014 Gaza war.
+Within three days, the video amassed 130,000 views and a 2:1 dislike-like ratio.